Jenulin/GenAI_Interactive_Learning_Games/README.md

 Follow The Instructions

 #Install Python
 #Ensure Python is installed on your system.
-Verify by running
+Verify by running:
 python –version
 #Install Required Libraries:
 npm install phaser